Associate Professor, School of Geographical Sciences and Urban Planning, Arizona State University

 Abolfazl “Kouros” Mohammadian is a Professor of Transportation Systems and Head of Civil and Materials Engineering Department at the University of Illinois at Chicago.
 His research has covered various areas of transportation planning including travel behavior analysis, travel surveys, agent-based microsimulation models, and freight and logistics modeling.
 He is co-editor-in-chief of the Journal of Transportation Letters, and currently serves as the Chair of the “Traveler Behavior and Values” committee of TRB.

 Denise received her degree in Civil Engineering in 2015 from University of São Paulo (EESC-USP), with a special studies certificate in Transportation Engineering.
 She received a full scholarship from Science Without Borders to study for one year at University of Illinois at Chicago during 2013.
-She also has her master’s degree in Transportation Engineering and Planning from the University of São Paulo.
-Currently, she is a PhD student and Research Assistant at Arizona State University.
-Denise studies the impacts of attitudes on travel behavior, and perceptions towards the future of transportation, such as autonomous vehicles.
-Denise was awarded the WTS Overly/Kmetty Scholarship by the Phoenix Metropolitan Chapter in 2019 and 2020, as well as the Jenny Grote student leadership award by Arizona ITE in 2020 for her contributions to the ITE ASU Student Chapter.
+She also has her master’s degree in Transportation Engineering and Planning from the University of São Paulo (2017).
+For her PhD (2021), Denise studied the impacts of attitudes on travel behavior, and perceptions towards the future of transportation, such as autonomous vehicles.
+Denise was awarded the Jenny Grote student leadership award by Arizona ITE in 2020 for her contributions to the ITE ASU Student Chapter.
 She has also received a fellowship from the International Road Federation January 2020.
+Currently, Denise is a Senior Transportation Designer at Y2K Engineering LLC, in Mesa, Arizona.

 Ph.D.
 Candidate, Department of Civil and Materials Engineering, University of Illinois